JLab_logo_text_white1.jpg

 energy-isolating device

 A mechanical device that prevents the transmission or release of energy.
-Circuit breakers, disconnect switches, and line valves are some examples of energy-isolating devices.
-Push buttons, selector switches and other control circuit type devices are not energy isolating devices.
+Circuit breakers, disconnect switches, and line valves are examples of energy-isolating devices.
+Push buttons, selector switches, and other control circuit type devices are not energy isolating devices.

-Use of components and systems to reduce airborne radioactivity and the spread of contamination by using piping, containments, ventilation, filtration or shielding.
+Components and systems that reduce airborne radioactivity and the spread of contamination by using piping, containments, ventilation, filtration, or shielding.

 Occurs when any part of the body breaks the plane of a confined space opening.

-The individual who is responsible for: determining if acceptable entry conditions are present at a PRCS when entry is planned; authorizing entry; overseeing entry operations; terminating entry.
-(Note that the entry supervisor is not necessarily the line supervisor.
-It may be anyone with the experience and training to perform the required duties.)
+The individual responsible for determining if acceptable entry conditions are present at a PRCS when entry is planned, authorizing entry, overseeing entry operations, and terminating entry.
+(Note that the entry supervisor may not be the individual’s Supervisor.)

-Surroundings in which an organization operates, including air, water, land, natural resources, flora, fauna, humans and their interrelations.
+Surroundings in which an organization operates (including air, water, land, natural resources, flora, fauna, and humans) and their interrelations.
 Surroundings extend from within an organization to the global system.

-Any element of an organization’s activities, products, or services that interacts with the environment.
-This applies to impacts ranging from negligible to significant.
-Laying a new water line or hazardous waste disposal are two examples of aspects at Jefferson Lab.
+Any element of an organization’s activities, products, or services that interacts with the environment (cause).
+This applies to impacts ranging from negligible to significant (e.g., emissions to the air as the result of operating forklifts, etc.).

-The approved delineation of chemical, biological, physical, and radiological characteristics (that have been determined primarily through groundwater monitoring) that will represent the starting level to evaluate Jefferson Lab’s effect on the environment.
+The approved description of chemical, biological, physical, and radiological characteristics (determined primarily through groundwater monitoring) that represents the starting level for evaluating Jefferson Lab’s effect on the environment.

-Any change to the environment, whether adverse or beneficial, wholly or partially resulting from an organization’s activities, products, or services.
-Earth and flora disturbances or destruction from laying a water line are examples of impacts.
+Any change to the environment, whether adverse or beneficial, wholly or partially resulting from an organization’s activities, products, or services (effect) (e.g., change in air quality as the result of emissions from equipment, etc.).

-An SOP that documents the Lab’s EMS management procedures.
+A Standard Operating Procedure (SOP) that documents Jefferson Lab’s EMS management procedures.

 Environmental Management System (EMS)